Palm Beach International Raceway

 In 1996, Moroso considered investing $2 million in an oval track but the plans eventually came to nothing.
 Two year's later, Moroso was dead from brain cancer and his family inherited ownership.
 Things continued much as they always had, with regional racing and drag events being the staple, alongside testing.
 At the beginning of the new millennium, several chicanes were inserted to slow cars around the lap, although only the Turn 7A/7B complex became mandatory for all sessions.

 The track once again found itself the venue for various TV appearances, when MTV filmed a drag racing documentary in 2002 and the circuit was used as the backdrop for an episode of the Speed Channel's Pinks show in 2007.
 That same year it had its most famous cameo, when the stars of the BBC motoring show Top Gear lapped the track during their USA Special, joined by 'The Stig's American Cousin'.

-In 2008, a consortium of local enthusiasts purchased the facility and announced plans to completely redevelop the site.
+In 2008, a consortium purchased the facility and announced plans to completely redevelop the site.
 With the restored the name of Palm Beach International Raceway, a new track was drawn up under the supervision of circuit designer Martyn Thake.
 The old facility was completely altered, adding a new road course similar to the original but now separated completely from the drag facility.
-Low-glare lighting was added to the track along with brand new safety barriers and an nlarged paddock area, which now backed directly onto the kart facility.
+Low-glare lighting was added to the track along with brand new safety barriers and an enlarged paddock area, which now backed directly onto the kart facility.
 The new course, which reopened in October 2008, was homologated to FIA Grade 4 standard.

 In 2010, the track hosted a round of the ARCA Racing Series, won by Justin Marks.
-Rather like the Trans Am race nearly 30 years earlier it proved to be a one-off, though the re-vamped circuit has once again become a popular club and regional racing venue and also hosts a Skip Barber Racing School.
+Rather like the Trans Am race nearly 30 years earlier it proved to be a one-off, though the re-vamped circuit once again become a popular club and regional racing venue and also hosted a Skip Barber Racing School.